 Step 4 – Placing the Tiles

 Most tile should be started from the center of a room, creating a pleasing aesthetic appearance.
 Doing a “dry” layout allows you to see how your tile will look.
 Don’t forget to include the spacers as you work.
 Too much thinset spread at once will harden and become difficult to work with successfully.
 Spacers must be used carefully so that thinset can press up between the tiles.
 Tiles laid against the edge of the room might need to be altered using a tile saw so that they fit.
-Cuts must be precise in order to achieve a seamless look at the edges.
+The installer will precisely cut the tile in order to achieve a seamless look at the edges.
 The tile should be allowed to dry overnight to set.

-After your tile has set, you’re ready to apply the grout.
+After your tile has set, you’re ready to apply the grout the grout is ready to be applied.
 Some tile spacers are meant to be removed prior to grout application; some are meant to be left in place.
 Check with the manufacturer of your particular tile to know what’s recommended for you.
-Make sure to apply the grout evenly.
-The surface should be even and smooth.
-Excess grout should be removed with a sponge and finished with a damp cloth.
+The installer will apply the grout evenly.
+The surface should will be even and smooth.
+Excess grout will be removed with a sponge and finished with a damp cloth.
 Work in small areas, smaller than the space you worked with the thinset.
 Grout dries much faster and will set after only a few hours.
 Seal the grout after an appropriate time period, but don’t get the sealant on the tile itself.

 Each tile purchase with installation from us at Flooring America comes with a lifetime installation warranty.
 If your tile flooring has a problem years down the road related to installation, we will make your flooring right again.
 With more than 500 locations nationwide and our Five Star Selection System, you can be sure that you’re in good hands when you’re choosing long lasting, durable tile that’s kid proof and pet proof for a home or a commercial space.

-Call us today (800) 4-FLOORS to begin taking steps toward the easy care tile floor you’ve always wanted.
+Call us today [PHONE] to begin taking steps toward the easy care tile floor you’ve always wanted.
 Experience the easy maintenance, durability and virtually unlimited design options that ceramic, porcelain and stone tile can offer you.
 Our experts are waiting to guide you to the flooring of your dreams!